-The crop grown under broad bed and furrows combined with foliar application of PPFM spray at 500 ml ha-1 was found superior for higher seed cotton yield and crop growth indices in both the years of investigation under rainfed areas.
-The higher values indicate that the moisture conservation and stress management practices improve growth rate performance it leads to more yield potential of rainfed cotton.
-The economic analysis showed that the highest net income of 44,708 ha-1 in 2016 and 66,488 ha-1 in 2017 and benefit cost ratio of 1.89 in 2016 and 2.33 in 2017 was obtained with the treatment combination of BBF with soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1.
-Broad bed and furrows combined with soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 during the stress period was found to be the best agronomic management practice in order to conserve soil moisture, favourable yield attributing characters enhance yield and the highest net return and B: C ratio economic returns in cotton under rainfed vertisols.
+The crop grown under broad bed and furrows combined with foliar application of PPFM spray at 500 mL ha-1 was found superior for higher seed cotton yield and crop growth indices in both the years of investigation under rainfed areas.
+The higher values indicate that the moisture conservation and stress management practices improve growth rate performance; it leads to more yield potential of rainfed cotton.
+The economic analysis showed that the highest net income of 44,708 ha-1 in 2016 and 66,488 ha-1 in 2017 and benefit-cost ratio of 1.89 in 2016 and 2.33 in 2017 was obtained with the treatment combination of BBF with soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1.
+Broad bed and furrows combined with soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 mL ha-1 during the stress period was found to be the best agronomic management practice in order to conserve soil moisture, favourable yield attributing characters enhance yield and the highest net return and B: C ratio economic returns in cotton under rainfed vertisols.

 References